 Combine all dry batter ingredients in a medium bowl.
 Add the milk and stir just until combined.
 When the butter is melted, pour the batter into the pan on top of the butter (do not stir).

-Meanwhile, combine the peaches and 1/2 cup sugar in a large saucepan.
+Meanwhile, combine the peaches, 1/2 cup sugar, and a squeeze of lemon juice in a large saucepan.
 Heat over medium-high heat, stirring occasionally, until the peaches are warmed through and the sugar is dissolved into a syrup.
 Pour the peaches over the batter (do not stir).
+Sprinkle with cinnamon, if desired.

 (Recipe adapted from Southern Living via Myrecipes.com)